 Capitol Hill Fellowship

 The Capitol Hill Fellowship Program is designed for executives and managers who require a high-level working knowledge of Congress.
-It may be used to fulfill requirements in certain management or executive development programs.
+The congressional fellowship may be used to fulfill requirements in certain management or executive development programs.

 The orientation begins in early December and covers congressional organization and process, as well as methods and support in securing an assignment with the Congress.
 Fellows start assignments in early to mid-January.

-Fellows receive instruction and hands-on experience on Capitol Hill through training and developmental activities consisting of an intensive orientation, periodic seminars, and attendance at GAI’s Advanced Courses.
+Fellows receive instruction and hands-on experience on Capitol Hill through training and developmental activities consisting of an intensive orientation, periodic seminars, and attendance at GAI’s Advanced Courses and a Workshop.

 Fellows serve in a full-time assignment on the staff of a Member, committee, or support agency of Congress in Washington, DC.